behnammohammadkhani/trade-smart-contracts/docs/contracts/authorization/eurpricefeed.md

 Requirements:

-- the caller must be the owner.
+- the caller must have FEEDS_MANAGER_ROLE.

 - `_eurUsdFeed` should not be the zero address.